News, outreach, and research results featured in the news

 2014: Elsevier named Dr. F. Nori a "Most Valued Reviewer of 2014".

-2014: Dr. Franco Nori received the Matsuo Foundation award for contributions to quantum electronics, quantum information, as well as atomic physics and quantum optics in artificial atoms on electronic chips.
+2014: Dr. F. Nori received the Matsuo Foundation award for contributions to quantum electronics, quantum information, as well as atomic physics and quantum optics in artificial atoms on electronic chips.

 This is the first time that this award is given to a non-Japanese.